Forau/go-cop/README.md

 Bugs / Todo
 -----------

-Linebreak during quoted strings does not allow you to continue on next line Greedy arguments are not yet implemented
+- Linebreak during quoted strings does not allow you to continue on next line
-Make easier to use
+- Make easier to use
-Create examples
+- Create examples
-Make 'worlds' swappable, so commands can control following states.
+- Make 'worlds' swappable, so commands can control following states.

-and more...
+- and more...